 - A patient at risk of repeated falls.

 Ideally, the baseline prothrombin time should be used to assess dosage but if the clinical situation requires it, initiation should not be delayed.
-Guidance for acute venous thromboembolism recommends that parenteral anticoagulation continue for at least five days and until the INR is ≥2 (whichever is the longer).
+Guidance for acute VTE recommends that parenteral anticoagulation continue for at least five days and until the INR is ≥2 (whichever is the longer).
 If rapid anticoagulation is required, a loading dose of 5-10 mg should be given on the first day.
 The subsequent dosage regime depends on the prothrombin time expressed as the INR.

 - Renal impairment.